mertio1/vollmann/talks.md

 permalink: /talks/
 ---

-# Univerity of Tuebingen HEP Seminar (July 2021).
+* **Univerity of Tuebingen HEP Seminar** -- July 2021.
-Resummation of large electroweak corrections on indirect dark-matter detection observables
+_Resummation of large electroweak corrections on indirect dark-matter detection observables_

 LOFAR Magnetism Key Science Projects (MKSP) Annual Meeting 2021 (July 2021).
 Models and searching strategies for non-thermal diffuse emissions in dwarf galaxies and their impact on Magnetic Fields and Dark Matter annihilation/decay